 Figure 7.
 Rectangle calculation of Haar feature classifier.

 The integral pixel value of each rectangle can be calculated using these points from the integral image window buffer as shown in "Fig. 8".

 Figure 8.
 Simultaneous access to integral image window in order to calculate integral image of Haar feature classifiers.

 Four points of the rectangles of the Haar feature classifer are calculated by the method as shown in "Fig. 7".
 The integral image values of Haar classifier are obtained from the integral image window buffer as shown in "Fig. 8".
 Integral image value of each rectangle multiplies with its weight.

-Display:
+The summation of all integral image values multiplied by their weight is the result of one Haar feature classifier.

+Display

 In the display module, the Digital Visual Interface (DVI) specification is applied to display the image sequence to the LCD monitor through a DVI transmitter in the DVI interface module.
-This module generates the sync signals and image data for the DVI transmitter.
+This module generates the sync signals and image data for the DVI transmitter using the image signals and image data from the other modules.

-Implementation
+D. Implementation

-The proposed architecture for face detection has been designed using Verilog HDL and implemented in MODEL-SIM Altera 6.3 .
-We use the Haar feature training data from OpenCV to detect the frontal human faces based on the Viola and Jones algorithm. are 20x20, that includes a total of 22 stages, 2135 Haar classifiers, and 4630 Haar features.
+The proposed architecture for face detection has been designed using Verilog HDL and implemented in

+MODEL-SIM Altera 6.3.
+We use the Haar feature training data from OpenCV to detect the frontal human faces based on the Viola and Jones algorithm.
+This Haar feature training data are trained by frontal faces whose size are 20x20, that includes a total of 22 stages, 2135 Haar classifiers, and 4630 Haar features.